Comparison

 Notion: The technical writer pastes documentation content into a Notion page and shares it with reviewers.
 Reviewers leave comments or edit the content directly.
 The writer then manually applies changes back to the Markdown source in Git.
 Notion and GitHub are entirely separate systems, so there is no bidirectional sync.

 DraftView: DraftView reads directly from your GitHub PR.
-Reviewers see rendered documentation and suggest edits in a Google Docs-style interface.
-Every suggestion syncs back to the PR as a native GitHub Suggested Change.
+GitHub members sign in; reviewers without a GitHub account join the org by magic link.
+They see rendered documentation and suggest edits in a Google Docs-style interface, and every suggestion syncs back to the PR as a native GitHub Suggested Change.
 No copy-paste, no reconciliation.

 The Sync Problem